F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Full error: "Your Mac needs a firmware update in order to install to this Volume.
 Please select a Mac OS Extended (Journaled) volume instead."

-This error occurs when macOS determines that the current firmware does not have full APFS support.
+This error occurs when macOS determines that the current firmware doesn't have full APFS support.
 To resolve this, when installing OpenCore, head to "Patcher Settings" and enable "Moderate SMBIOS Patching" or higher.
 This will ensure that the firmware reported will show support for full APFS capabilities.

 ## No Brightness Control

 OpenCore Legacy Patcher supports brightness control on many models.
-However, some users may have noticed that their brightness keys do not work.
+However, some users may have noticed that their brightness keys don't work.

 As a work-around, we recommend users try out the below app: